saulbel/stargate-homelab/README.md

 ## 🚧 Next Steps

 - Full documentation for every component so you can mirror the setup.
-- Continuous improvements and new features—stay tuned!
+- Continuous improvements and new features so stay tuned!

 ---